isaacadams/blaze-brand-sync/README.md

 to see that your cron job is scheduled and when it will next run

-- install & activate the `WP Control` plugin
+- install & activate the `WP Crontrol` plugin
 - then navigate to `Tools -> Cron Events`
 - search for your cron event: `blaze_brand_sync_load`